ichen-lab-ucsb/DeCatCounter/README.md

 # Test dataset

-A mock, test dataset (test_input.fasta) is provided, together with barcodes and adapter text files (barcodes.txt, adapters.txt).
+A mock, test dataset (test_input.fasta) is provided, together with barcodes and constant regions text files (barcodes.txt, constant.txt).
 To run the test dataset, type:

-`python DeCatCounter.py test_input.fasta barcodes.txt 0 0 adapters.txt 0 0 y 5 50`
+`python DeCatCounter.py test_input.fasta barcodes.txt 0 0 constant.txt 0 0 y 5 50`

 If everything is working, your terminal should look like this: